Trazable/typescript-hexagonal-architecture-seed/README.md

 ## How it works

 - This application works with the theory before explained but now we go to explain how works this example with the trazable implementation.
-- The isolation of our core is achieved with the structure obtained with the hexagonal architecture and the dependency injection orchestred in the index.js of our example application.
+- The isolation of our core is achieved with the structure obtained with the hexagonal architecture and the dependency injection orchestred in the index.ts of our example application.
-  - Explaining the index.js (Dependency orchestrator).
+  - Explaining the index.ts (Dependency orchestrator).
     - With the perspective of the hexagonal architecture (LEFT<=>RIGHT) the dependencies are `initialized` from the RIGHT to the LEFT and `needed/injected` from the LEFT to the RIGHT
       - SECONDARY ADAPTER MONGO EXAMPLE
         - We need initialize the database configuration because our repositories `needs` a database to do the database operations.
 (Remember that our repository don't know where is stored only know the methods that the business logic need).